KingaMendyk/KingaMendyk/README.md

 <p align="center">
    👩🏻 My name is Kinga</br>
   🕹 I'm passionate about game development, programming and design</br>
-  🎓 I have a degree in the field of Computer Science with major in Extended Reality, games and immersive systems</br>
+  🎓 I have a degree in Computer Science with major in Extended Reality, games and immersive systems</br>
   🐱 Cat lover | ☕ Coffee lover | ⛩ Japanese culture enthusiast
 </p>